PTejasKr/LegalKlarity/readme.md

 ### Environment Setup

-Create `.env` files in each directory with the required configuration:
+Create `.env` files in each directory by copying the `.env.example` files and filling in your actual values:

 **Frontend (.env):**
 ```env